 The SignaLink has been used with virtually every radio available, but the radio that we often hear about is the Yaesu FT-817.
-When combined with our SignaLink USB or SignaLink SL-1+, this wonderful little radio has proven to be very effective for portable digital QRP operation.
+When combined with our SignaLink USB, this wonderful little radio has proven to be very effective for portable digital QRP operation.
 Because of the great amount of interest that we have received in this particular equipment combination, we have decided to compile and make available all of our SignaLink / FT-817 related technical notes.
-The information provided on this page should answer just about any question you might have regarding the installation and operation of the SignaLink with the FT-817.
-If there is something that you feel we have left out (SignaLink related information only please!), let us know and we will consider adding it.

-We recommend our SignaLink USB part number "SLUSB6PM", but our older SignaLink SL1+6PM can also be used.
-Both units comes supplied with a 6-pin mini-DIN radio cable for the FT-817's Data Port.
+We recommend our SignaLink USB part number "SLUSB6PM".
+This unit comes supplied with a 6-pin mini-DIN radio cable for the FT-817's Data Port.
 The Data Port connection is the best way to attach the SignaLink to the FT-817, because it permits full use of all radio filters, and allows you to keep the microphone attached to the radio.

 NOTE: Our optional Plug & Play Jumper Module p/n SLMOD6PM eliminates the need to install any jumper wires.

-The jumper settings shown below are for use with our SignaLink USB (p/n: SLUSB6PM) and SignaLink SL-1+ (p/n: SL1+6PMD) with our 6-pin mini-DIN Data Port radio cable (p/n for cable only is SLCAB6PM).
+The jumper settings shown below are for use with our SignaLink USB p/n: SLUSB6PM which includes our 6-pin mini-DIN Data Port radio cable p/n SLCAB6PM.
 If you are using a home-built radio cable, your cable MUST be wired the same as ours, or these jumper settings will not work (see cable wiring diagram below).

 For those customers that would like to build their own radio cable, we have